This post may contain affiliate links. You can view our affiliate disclosure here.

 The one major difference in appearance is the Inertia Generator, which is shifted more towards the heel; you can clearly see this when you look at the sole.
 But despite this, the SIM2 Max D looks practically identical to the SIM2 Max at address.

 Unlike the SIM2 and SIM2 Max drivers, TaylorMade’s MySIM2 customization offer is unfortunately not available with the SIM2 Max D.

 The SIM2 Max D doesn’t deviate much from the feel of the other drivers in the SIM2 family: very solid and powerful with a nice, satisfying “crack” at impact.
 Sound and feel is very similar to the SIM2 Max in this respect.

 Having said that, I did sense a little more stability towards the heel due to the shifted CG.
 That’s not to say that performance on the toe side of the face is worse (it’s not), but the feel is a touch less solid and the sound is a little softer.
 It’s not jarring or resonating, though, which is a big plus.

 This is why the feedback of the SIM2 Max D is quite informative.
 I was able to determine quite easily whether I hit in the center, towards the heel or toe.
 You’ll get in tune with this as you get used to the driver.

 Where should you buy the SIM2 Max D driver online?

-There are a couple places I recommend buying the SIM2 Max D driver aside from the official TaylorMade store, which only offers the newest models.
+There are a couple places I recommend buying the SIM2 Max D driver aside from the official TaylorMade store, which is running low on stock.